Section 8 Rules and Regulations for Tenants and LandlordsUpdated January 19, 2022 Section 8

 As part of your lease contract, you’re expected to pay your portion of the rent on time.
 This is true for anyone who rents a place to live, but it’s especially true for those who participate in the Section 8 housing choice voucher program.

-According to a survey by homeowner.com, there is a growing number of Section 8 tenants who are increasingly unable to pay their rent.
+According to a recent survey, there is a growing number of Section 8 tenants who are increasingly unable to pay their rent.
 “For many months, our Department has worked with landlords and owners who do business with HUD to ensure they access the Emergency Rental Assistance Program and do everything they can to keep people housed,” said HUD Secretary Marcia L. Fudge.

 For most participants in the Section 8 HCV program, the cost of rent amounts to roughly 30% of their household’s adjusted income.
 Your portion of the rent must be an amount you’re willing and able to pay each month.
 Not only do you risk getting into hot water with your landlord if you don’t comply, but you also run the chance of being asked to leave the Section 8 housing choice program, which means no more rental assistance for you.